UACalc/uacalcsrc/README.md

 2. The authorfile.txt contains names and email addresses of authors who contributed to the cvs source tree.
-This is needed in order to preserve the contribution in the resulting git repo.
+This is needed in order to preserve the contribution in the resulting git repository.